9/9

 - Dr. Sarah Thompson, Veterinarian

 Other plants that are bad for pets include the Rubber Tree Plant and Devil's Ivy.
-Rubber Tree Plants can make pets' mouths hurt and cause vomiting and diarrhea.
+Rubber Tree Plants can make pets' mouths hurt and cause vomiting and diarrhoea.
 Devil's Ivy can hurt pets more because it has crystals that make their mouths hurt and swell.

 Even plants that aren't very toxic can still be dangerous for pets.
 For example, the Peace Lily can make pets' mouths hurt, make them drool a lot, and have trouble swallowing.
 The Mass Cane can make pets feel weak, have stomach problems, and move funny if they eat it.